-Carrie Underwood Flaunts Insane Legs In Sheer Minidress On Nashville Stage
+Carrie Underwood Flaunts Insane Legs In Sheer Mini Dress On Nashville Stage

 “When I was a little girl … if you had asked me what I wanted to do when I grew up, I would have told you I wanted to be a famous country music singer.
 As I got older, dreams tend to give way to practicalities, so I started going to school to get a real job.
 One day there was an open door, and I walked through it and my life was changed forever.”

 As to Carrie’s look, this was definitely a head-turning one.
-A YouTube video of the star performing showed a stunning minidress with a short front and a lengthier back, although an Instagram photo appearing on Ed Eason’s Instagram likely gave fans a better look.
-The singer’s guitarist posted a black-and-white image of Carrie on stage last night, with fans able to see a stunning and cut-out sheer number adorned with glitter.
-Of course, Carrie’s now-immensely-famous and rock-hard pins were on show.
+A YouTube video of the star performing showed a stunning mini dress with a short front and a lengthier back, although an Instagram photo appearing on Ed Eason’s Instagram likely gave fans a better look.
+The singer’s guitarist posted a black-and-white image of Carrie on stage last night, with fans able to see a stunning, cut-out sheer number adorned with glitter.
+Of course, Carrie’s now immensely famous and rock-hard pins were on show.

 Carrie’s words to the crowd continued.